How much is 1 TB?

 A series of ZFS snapshots is saved for each ZFS filesystem.
 Snapshots preserve the filesystem's content at the time they are created, consuming no disk space at first.
 As data changes afterward, snapshots begin to consume space equivalent to the difference between data they refer to and the current state of the filesystem.

 TeraCLOUD has worked hard to develop and integrate a secure snapshot feature to ensure that accidentally deleted or overwritten data can be retrieved in such case.

 Accidentally deleted or overwritten data can be retrieved with simplicity due to TeraCLOUD's detailed snapshots taken every three hours, saving the last seven snapshots (one days worth), along with daily detailed snapshots, saving the last fourteen snapshots (two weeks worth).

 *Data not stored in a ZFS snapshot cannot be recovered.

-TeraCLOUD uses values reported by ZFS to determine the capacity consumed by files in your account.
-ZFS calculates capacity differently from other filesystems (such as NTFS, FAT, HFS+ and ext), so files you upload may not consume the same amount of space in TeraCLOUD as they do on your local device.
-Differences of roughly 70% to 130% are possible.
+TeraCLOUD relies on values reported by ZFS to determine files consumed capacity in the users account.
+ZFS capacity calculations differ from other systems such as NTFS, FAT, and HFS+.
+As a result, files the user uploads might not consume the same amount of space as TeraCLOUD, as they might in your local device.
+Differences of approximately 70% to 130% can occur.